Azure Monitor Logs cost calculations and options

 Free Trial pricing tier

-Workspaces in the Free Trial pricing tier will have daily data ingestion limited to 500 MB (except for security data types collected by Microsoft Defender for Cloud).
-The data retention is limited to seven days.
-The Free Trial pricing tier is intended only for evaluation purposes.
+Workspaces in the Free Trial pricing tier have daily data ingestion limited to 500 MB (except for security data types collected by Microsoft Defender for Cloud).
+Data retention is limited to seven days.
+The Free Trial pricing tier is intended only for evaluation purposes, not production workloads.
 No SLA is provided for the Free Trial tier.

 Creating new workspaces in, or moving existing workspaces into, the legacy Free Trial pricing tier was possible only until July 1, 2022.